JamieLL/Agent-Models-for-Causal-Scene-Generation/README.md

 ### Presentation

-There are a **built-in user interface** in the project.
+There is a **built-in user interface** in the project.
 Users can select the variables and values that they want to condition or intervent on.
 The user interface generation function (userInterface()) needs to be run once to get the variable_choices window.
 After it is generated, users can change the values of the selected variables and click on the corresponding button everytime they want to get a new picture.
 The variable selection window are shared by all the buttons, so please make sure that correct values are selected before the image generation.

 ### Reproducibility